María Vela y Cueto: Early life

 Vela y Cueto was born in Cardeñosa, Spain to parents Don Diego Alvarez y Cueto, and Doña Ana de Aguirre who were part of the Spanish Aristocracy.
-She was born into wealth on Easter Sunday in 1561, being the third child after her parents had conceived two older brothers; Diego and Lorenzo.
-After Vela y Cueto's birth, Don Diego and Doña Ana went on to conceive two more children; Jeronima and Isabel.
-It is said that "all but one, Diego, did not follow the ecclesiastical route" Both of Vela y Cueto's parents raised them in a strictly religious household which explains the careers paths that she and her siblings took.
+She was born into wealth on Easter Sunday in 1561, as the third child after her parents had conceived two older brothers; Diego and Lorenzo.
+After Vela y Cueto's birth, Don Diego and Doña Ana went on to conceive two more daughters; Jeronima and Isabel.
+It is said that "all but one, Diego, did not follow the ecclesiastical route".
+Both of Vela y Cueto's parents raised them in a strictly religious household which explains the careers paths that she and her siblings took.
 Although born in Cardeñosa, she was raised the majority of her young life in the nearby provincial capital of Avila, Spain.
 In 1570, tragedy would befall her and her family when her father Don Diego died, a year before Vela y Cueto's first communion which lead the family into a state of poverty.
 At fifteen Vela y Cueto decided to make the monastic life part of her permanent life as she entered into the Cistercian house of Santa Ana.
 She remained in the Cistercian house for forty years.
-However, her decision to devote her life to the Catholic church is rare since it was a custom for those days to have marriage as a first option, the church as a second option, and prostitution as your last chance to survive in a world that would frown upon you of this life was chosen.
+However, her decision to devote her life to the Catholic church is rare since it was a custom for those days to have marriage as a first option, the church as a second option, and prostitution was the last chance to survive in a world that would frown upon anyone who chose this life.

 Convent life

-"On February 2, 1576 [Vela y Cueto's sisters Jeronima and Isabel carried her into the Convent because she was] too frail to cross the threshold by foot" Vela y Cueto was said to have been a sickly person "ailing, to the age of fifty-six" however she outlived her youngest sister Isabel but she was determined to live a life of celibacy and was willing to wait for six years until she could finally take her vows.
-Both of her younger sisters also took the same vow and became nuns in the same Cistercian house as Vela y Cueto.
-During her stay in Santa Ana, Vela y Cueto started experiencing signs which claimed to come from God.
-These experiences were deemed to be visions, hearing of celestial voices, trances, fits, and bodily contortions that would make the other nuns and clergy members wonder if her mental capabilities had suffered form her constant state of sickness or if these experiences weren't from up above but were actually her who had gotten possessed by a demon.
-Abbesses where alarmed at her outlandish nature an would control Vela y Cueto' s behavior by forcing her to confess.
+"On February 2, 1576 [Vela y Cueto's sisters Jeronima and Isabel carried her into the Convent because she was] too frail to cross the threshold by foot" Vela y Cueto was said to have been a sickly person "ailing, to the age of fifty-six" however she outlived her youngest sister Isabel.
+She was determined to live a life of celibacy and was willing to wait for six years until she could finally take her vows.
+Both of her younger sisters took the same vow and became nuns in the same Cistercian house as María.
+During her stay in Santa Ana, María Vela y Cueto started experiencing signs that claimed to come from God.
+These experiences were deemed to be visions, hearing of celestial voices, trances, fits and bodily contortions that would make the other nuns and clergy members wonder if her mental capabilities had suffered from her constant state of sickness or if these experiences weren't from up above but caused by possession by a demon.
+Abbesses were alarmed at her outlandish nature and would control Vela y Cueto's behavior by forcing her to confess.